smartcontractkit/chainlink/contracts/src/v0.8/l2ep/README.md

 contract + define its own set of tests.

-The base contract defines a `setUp` function which is automatically called exactly once before any of the tests are run in an inheriting contract.
+The base contract defines a `setUp` function which is automatically called exactly once before ***each*** of the tests are run in an inheriting contract.
 The `setUp` function typically deploys a fresh set of test contracts so that tests can run independently of each other.
-If you add multiple tests to a contract that inherits from the base contract, remember that each of these tests will be interacting with the same set of test contracts and state will be persisted for each test.
 Alongside the `setUp` function, the base contract can also define variables, constants, events, etc. that are meant to be reused per test.

 The name of the base contract follows the following convention: